DaveSeidel/music-src/implication-organ/README.md

     - geometric mean
     - harmonic mean
     - golden mean
-    - ring modulator (where one of the main pitches is used as the input, and the other is used as the carrier)
   - Generated voices (except the ring modulator) are expressed using one of three different waveforms:
     - sine wave
     - composite waveform based on harmonics in the Fibonacci series